ygev/numero/README.md

 </p>

 **Use Case**
-Numeric frame names have small hitboxes, and this plugin bandiads the issue by renaming those numbers into words.
+Numeric frame names have small hitboxes, and this plugin bandaids the issue by renaming those numbers into words.
 A more expanded use case coming soon.

 **Instructions**
 Simply run the plugin if you have frames with numeric names that you want to be converted into words.